Covered Individuals: All CEI Employees

 Employee Educational Benefits

 Employees enrolled in classes at CEI on a reduced tuition rate will not be eligible for all student life activities.
-For information about eligibility, please visit the Student Affairs Office.
+For information about eligibility, please contact the Student Affairs Office.

 Per special rules set forth in 26 U.S.C. §117(d), all undergraduate tuition and the first $5250.00 (as of October 15, 2019) of graduate tuition are tax-free benefits.
 Per the Internal Revenue Code Section 127, tuition waiver benefits for graduate students in excess of $5250.00 in a calendar year (January-December) are subject to Federal, State, and FICA taxation.
 The human resources department will withhold taxes for graduate tuition benefits received in excess of $5250.00 according to the employee's W-4 elections.